HenryXi/java-core/java-core-lang/etc/Java execute command get output example.md

 # Java execute command get output example
 The `getInputStream()` method of `Process` return the result of what you executed.
-If there is an error when you invoke the command with `Process` use `getErrorStream()` to get the information.
+If there is an error when you invoke the command with `Process`, using `getErrorStream()` to get the information.
 The example code is here.
 ```java
 public class ExecuteCommand {
     public static void main(String[] args) throws Exception {